alex-sandercock/Binx/docs/src/tutorials/first-gwas.md

 A good QQ plot shows:
 - Points following the diagonal line (no inflation)
-- Deviation at the tail (true associations)
+- Deviation only at the tail (true associations)
-- Lambda (λ) close to 1.0
+- Points within the 95% confidence band

 ## Step 6: Extract Significant QTLs